kteja-ayinala/SW-Assurance-Term-Project/Designing for Software Security Engineering.md

 # Summary of Design related issues in the Nuxeo project

-Nuxeo has successfully mitigated major threats across the important data flows.
+Nuxeo has successfully mitigated major threats across important data flows.
+The tool has identified 51 threats, out of which 45 threats are mitigated and 6 threats related to datastore security need investigation.   </br>

 Nuxeo has provided strong authentication mechanisms which prevents unauthorized access to the sensitive information.
 It has implemented authentication techniques such as two-factor authentication and other authentication protocols.
 More details about authentication can be found at - [nuxeo authentication](https://doc.nuxeo.com/nxdoc/authentication-and-user-management/) </br>

 Nuxeo mitigates data flow interruptions by using HTTP and HTTPS Reverse-Proxy Configuration.
 More details about implementations can be found at- [http/https reverse proxy configuration](https://doc.nuxeo.com/nxdoc/http-and-https-reverse-proxy-configuration/) </br>